coderxiaogang/coderxiaogang.github.io/blog/adding-n-bit-binary-integers.md

-Consider the problem of adding two n-bit binary integers, stored in two n-element arrays A and B. The sum of the two integers should be stored in binary form in an (n+1)-element array C .
-Write an algorithm for adding the two integers.
+Consider the problem of adding two n-bit binary integers, stored in two n-element arrays A and B. The sum of the two integers should be stored in binary form in an (n+1)-element array C. Write an algorithm for adding the two integers.

 ```java
 public int[] addingNBitBinaryIntegers(int[] A, int[] B) {